ibakirov/php-mPDF/README.md

-# Example of PDF generation in PHP
+# Generate PDF files in PHP
-This project uses [mPDF](https://mpdf.github.io) library for PDF generation
+This project uses [mPDF](https://mpdf.github.io) library for PDF generation with unicode support